Rher92/poll_application/README.md

   * git clone https://github.com/Rher92/poll-application.git

 Step two:
-  you must move to the folder where the repository is located.
+  you must move to poll_application folder, where the repository is located.

   * cd poll_application

 Step three:
-  now you have to create the docker container.
+  now, you have to create the docker container.

   * docker build -t flask-poll .

 Step four:
   once created the image, you must execute the container to play it.

-  * docker run -it --publish 8000:8000 flask-poll
+  * docker run -it -v ~/poll_application:/poll_application --name poll-app --publish 8000:8000 flask-poll

-  the container already is ok to start playing.
+  the container already is Ok to start playing.

 ## How to use the API ##

 Next examples, we will use the Python Requests Library to help us to make the requests.

-the **username** params in the url belong to your account. the **token** params in the url belong to your account.
+the **username** param on url belong to your account. the **token** param on url belong to your account.

 **how to create an user**